r00tus3r/Differential_Debugging/README.md

 ```

-In the end, exported those addresses to IDA using IDAPython and colored the instructions executed.
+In the end, exported those addresses to IDA using the following IDAPython script and colored the instructions executed.

 ```
 f = open("trace", "r")